sphan35/Election_Analysis/README.md

 - Software: Python 3.8.2, Visual Studio Code, 1.50.0

 ## Summary of Election Audit Results
-The analysis of the election show that:
+The analysis of the election from the image provided show that:
+[]!
 - There were 369,711 total votes cast in the election.
 - The Counties in the precinct were
   - Arapahoe